OakBricks/Emerald/CONTRIBUTING.md

         }
 }

-    // Methods cannot be public if they are not used for frontend utilities!
+    // Methods cannot be public if they are not used for basic utilities used by most classes!
     // Also names MUST follow java naming conventions! public static void InternalMethod(int i, String s) {
         i = s.hashCode();